 You can now automate multi-RSS email campaigns based on your subscribers content preferences.
-For example, if you have a blog with a number of different post categories, you could let your subscribers choose which they are interested in when they sign up.
-You can now schedule a daily, weekly or monthly email to your subscribers that only includes content from the categories they have shown interest in.
-It brings a new level of personalization to automated RSS-to-email campaigns that hasn’t been available until now.
+For example, if you have a blog with a number of different post categories, you could let your subscribers choose which they are interested in when they sign up to your newsletter.
+Through FlipRSS, you can schedule a daily, weekly or monthly email to your subscribers that only includes content from the categories they have shown interest in.
+It brings a new level of personalisation to automated RSS-to-email campaigns that hasn’t been available until now.

-You’ll add your account credentials within flipRSS and include an API key, which can be generated from within Mailchimp and Campaign Monitor.
-We use this to integrate with your campaigns, templates and lists.
+When you set up your FlipRSS account, you will be asked to authorise at least one of the two email providers using an API key (See below for info on this), which can be generated from within Mailchimp and Campaign Monitor.
+We use this to integrate with your existing campaigns, templates and lists.

 To find your API key in Mailchimp:

 For more information see Mailchimp's guide to API keys.

 In Campaign Monitor, finding your API Key depends on the version of the tool you are using.
 For detailed help on finding your API key, see Campaign Monitor's guide.

 For Campaign Monitor we also need your Admin URL - this is basically the URL you see when you first login.
 This will look something like https://FlipRSS.createsend.com.